 Stari Grad at the north side of the island is the main port for car traffic to the island.
-All year round there is a car ferry from Split to Stari Grad, sailing time for the ferry is about 2 hours, you can find the timetable here, while during the summer season there is a ferry from Ancona which stops in Stari Grad on the way to Split.
-The timetable from Ancona to Stari Grad you can see here.
+All year round there is a car ferry from Split to Stari Grad, sailing time for the ferry is about 2 hours, you can find the tickets here, while during the summer season there is a ferry from Ancona which stops in Stari Grad on the way to Split.
+The timetable and ferry tickets from Ancona to Stari Grad you can see here.

 Hvar town is the main hub for passenger traffic to the island; during the summer season there are catamaran connections to/from many destinations in Dalmatia, during winter season there is a daily catamaran connection between Split and Hvar town.

 Here you can see the timetable for different catamarans to Hvar, and also buy the tickets directly (both to/from the mainland and some other islands in the area, as well as the one to Italy):

 Getting to Hvar Island from Split Airport